Eldadkro/TradingModel/README.md

 # TradingModel
 looking at the implications of Kelly critiria in a controlled invirment with optimizaiton
 # TODO
-1) adding optimization options to the multi option systems
+1) work on the latex for the paper, add more plots with diffrente rates and such